clojurists-together/clojuriststogether.org/content/news/2023/Long Term 2023 Project Reports May June Updates.md

 ### [clojure-lsp]([https://clojure-lsp.io/](https://clojure-lsp.io/))
 **Main highlights:**
 - Recently I focused on java interop improvements in both clojure-lsp and clj-kondo, so now we have more java analysis to provide features, we have now hover doc (pic1) and completion for java static members!
 We still have to enhance clj-kondo and lsp to be able to provide for all java usages besides static ones only, but it's a huge start!
 - Keywords completions are now smarter, checking other namespaces and sorting better.
 - We have more visual feedbacks when LSP is doing post start tasks in the editor.
-- clojure-lsp now understand ClojureDart projects!
+- clojure-lsp now understands ClojureDart projects!
 ![hover-java-signature](https://github.com/clojurists-together/clojuriststogether.org/assets/14980147/23e47178-ee3b-433c-981b-36ecd05983a8)

 #### 2023.05.04-19.38.01
-- General
+**General**
   - Bump clj-kondo to `2023.04.15-20230503.152749-8`

-- Editor
+**Editor**
   - Fix edn tree to consider symbols. #1556
   - Fix edn tree to consider vector root nodes. #1557
   - Fix edn tree to handle invalid edn code and not throw exceptions while typing code.

-- API/CLI
+**API/CLI**
   - Avoid enabling unecessary analysis features for API/CLI lint, improving memory usage.

 #### 2023.07.01-22.35.41
-- General
+**General**
   - Update flake.nix to build with babashka. #1373
   - Bump clj-kondo to `2023.06.02-20230630.144012-16`.
   - Improve support for ClojureDart `.cljd` files. #1589